qiao/PathFinding.js/README.md

 var grid = new PF.Grid(5, 3);
 ```

-By default, all the nodes in the grid genereated above will be nodes that can be walked through.
+By default, all the nodes in the grid genereated above will be able to be walked through.
 To set whether a node at a given coordinate is walkable or not, use the `setWalkableAt` method.

 ```javascript